Danielskry/Awesome-RAG/README.md

   - Useful when comparing sets of tokens, such as in bag-of-words models or n-gram comparisons.
   - Less applicable to continuous embeddings produced by LLMs.

 > **Note:** Cosine Similarity and Dot Product are generally seen as the most effective metrics for measuring similarity between high-dimensional embeddings.
-Euclidean Distance and Jaccard Similarity can be useful in certain contexts but have limitations due to high dimensionality and the nature of embeddings.
-Selecting the appropriate metric is crucial for optimizing the performance and accuracy of your RAG system.

 ### Response Evaluation Metrics

-#### **Metrics**

 These metrics assess the quality and relevance of the generated answers from your RAG system, evaluating how accurate, contextually appropriate, and reliable they are.
 By applying these evaluation metrics, you can gain insights into the performance of your system and identify areas for improvement.